a fanatic spark

-First things first: A lot about EM’s and Peter Fleming‘s voyage has already been said in the other review, so go there if you want to know what this book is about.
+First things first: A lot about Ella Maillart’s and Peter Fleming‘s voyage has already been said in my review of his book, so go there if you want to know more.

 different from Fleming’s account

-I read these books one right after the other, and I feel that both of them are definitely worth reading.
+I read Maillart’s and Fleming’s books one right after the other, and I think that both of them are definitely worth reading.
 Also, I didn’t feel bored despite the fact that I was reading about the same journey twice.
-I think this is due to the fact that both EM and PF have very different characters, which shows in their way of observing things – and of course, in their writing.
+I think this is due to the fact that both Maillart and Fleming have very different characters, which becomes apparent in their way of observing things – and of course, in their writing.

-Anyway, I am going to rate this one slightly higher than Fleming’s account, even though he is clearly the superior author.
-He is better at storytelling, finds metaphors that are more memorable, and he is way funnier than his companion EM.
+Anyway, I enjoyed this one slightly more than Fleming’s account, even though he is clearly the superior author.
+He is better at storytelling, he finds metaphors that are more memorable, and he is way funnier than his companion Maillart.

 Why is her book better then?

-Ella Maillart – a person driven by dreams
+Ella Maillart – a person driven by a spark

 While Fleming presents himself as an ironic wordsmith, Maillart uses much simpler literary tools to lays bare a soul that is driven by a spark of fanaticism.
 She is sensitive, compassionate, and honest, and she absolutely has to travel.
 Fleming might be out there because he wants to, but Maillart is there because there is nothing else she wants to do.
 Sure, her writing isn’t as strong as that of Fleming, and some of her remarks admittedly have a tendency towards tackiness: